Anami-II/SoundBox/Let's Rock Baby.md

 1. The Offspring - Self Esteen
 1. The Offspring - The Kids Aren't Alright
 1. The Offspring - You're Gonna Go Far, Kid
+1. The Outfield - Your Love
+1. The Stokes - Heart In a Cage
+1. The Stokes - Last Nite
+1. The Stokes - Reptila
+1. The Stokes - Some Day
+1. The Stokes - The Adults Are Talking
+1. The Stokes - Under Cover Of Darkness
+1. The Stokes - You Only Live Once
 1. Wolfmother - Mother

 ### Nacionais